tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/printing_processing_results.rst

 To be able to perform the reset of the ephemeris (or other environment model), the existing ephemeris must be of the suitable type.
 This means that it must either be a tabulated ephemeris already (in which case the tabulation is reset) or the body must contain no ephemeris
-(in which case one is created on the fly when :ref:`creating the dynamics simulator <running_simulation>`.
+(in which case one is created on the fly when :ref:`creating the dynamics simulator <propagating_dynamics>`.

 In cases where a user wants to use a non-tabulated ephemeris for a body, but still use the functionality described here to reset the ephemeris later on, the ephemeris type of the